uc-cdis/va-doc/docs/source/index.md

 This app is used to view your team's job statuses and results.

-The landing page displays a table of submitted jobs including the Run ID of team analyses, the workflow name, the start time, and the finish time.
+The landing page displays a table of submitted jobs including the Run ID of team analyses, the workflow name, the workflow owner, the start time, and the finish time.
 The table may be sorted by any column by clicking on the up or down arrows next to the column name.
 The "Manage columns" button in the upper right corner can be used to toggle the display of any column.

 Three additional columns are displayed by default: job status, details, and actions.
 The details columns lists additional information about your submitted job.
 The Input button links to your GWAS job configuration options and the execution button presents information about the execution of your GWAS job including messages from log files.
 The job status column provides information about the execution status of your job.
 The displayed values are: